List of Marvel Comics teams and organizations: O-Force

-The O-Force is an organizations appearing in American comic books published by Marvel Comics.

 The O-Force is a superhuman team created for a reality television show where mutants compete for a place in the O-Force team.
-Its known members include Obituary, Ocean, Ocelot, Oink, Ooze, Optoman, Oracle, Orbit, Orchid, Orifice, and Overkill while Ozone was a wannabe member who was rejected.
+Its known members include Obituary, Ocean, Ocelot, Oink, Ooze, Optoman, Oracle, Orbit, Orchid, Orifice, and Overkill, while Ozone was a wannabe member who was rejected.

 Octessence

-The Octessence is an organization appearing in American comic books published by Marvel Comics.

 The Octessence is a group made up of eight great mystical entities consisting of Balthakk, Cyttorak, Farallah, Ikonn, Krakkan, Raggadorr, Valtorr and Watoomb who gathered to determine who amongst them was most powerful.
 To this end, they created the Exemplars.

 Offenders

-The Offenders is an organization appearing in American comic books published by Marvel comics.

 The Offenders are a short-lived team meant to serve as an anti-Defenders group formed by the Collector and consisting of Red Hulk, Baron Mordo, Tiger Shark, and Terrax.

 Offenders in other media

 Hulu intended to air an animated special called The Offenders: Giant Sized Man-Thing with the titular team, consisting of Howard the Duck, MODOK, Hit-Monkey, Tigra, and Dazzler, going up against Man-Thing.
 All team members would have all had pre-established shows of their own.
-In January 2020, Howard the Duck and Tigra & Dazzler were shelved while M.O.D.O.K. premiered in May 2021 and Hit-Monkey premiered in November 2021.
+In January 2020, Howard the Duck and Tigra & Dazzler were shelved.
+M.O.D.O.K. went on to premiere in May 2021, and Hit-Monkey premiered in November 2021.

 Omega Clan

-The Omega Clan is an organization appearing in American comic books published by Marvel Comics.

-Following the demise of Omega Red, a secret organization known as "The White Sky" which is specialized in growing and programming unique assassins to meet all their clients' expectations, were hired to create three "clones" from the remains of the original Omega Red.
+Following the death of Omega Red, a secret organization known as "The White Sky" which is specialized in growing and programming unique assassins to meet all their clients' expectations, were hired to create three "clones" from the remains of the original Omega Red.
+These clones formed the Omega Clan.
 Each of these clones have different abilities from each other and they passionately hate X-Force just for the fact they were implanted with false memories to believe that X-Force members had killed their father.

 The Omega Clan is composed of: